 On the other hand, 74% of college students who participated in a German study said that they suffer from sleep disturbances or are experiencing difficulty in initiating or maintaining sleep.
 Thirty percent reported having one sleep disorder; 11% had insomnia and nightmares; 7% had insomnia, nightmares, and are irregular sleep-wake types; and 4% had insomnia and are irregular sleep-wake types (Schlarb et al, 2017).

-Good sleep hygiene means one practices sleeping and waking up at regular times.
+Good sleep hygiene means one practice sleeping and waking up at regular times.
 It also involves having a good sleeping environment, not drinking coffee after lunch, and avoiding doing stimulating activities before bed (Hershner & Chervin, 2014).

 Alcohol consumption is partly responsible for why college students are not getting enough sleep.
 According to the NIH report, around 40% of college students report “binge drinking” with at least four to five drinks in a row within the last 14 days.
 In addition, 11.6% of students who drank alcohol use it as a sleeping aid (Hershner & Chervin, 2014).

 To keep themselves awake, college students often turn to coffee and energy drinks.
-Among 18- to 24-year old adults, for instance, 34% consume energy drinks regularly.
+Among 18- to 24-year-old adults, for instance, 34% consume energy drinks regularly.
 However, whatever short-term gains they may enjoy are offset by its detrimental effects.
 Drinking coffee in the afternoon has been shown to impair one’s ability to fall asleep.
-On the other hand, consumption of energy drinks has been linked to higher use of alcohol and other drugs like stimulants.
+On the other hand, the consumption of energy drinks has been linked to higher use of alcohol and other drugs like stimulants.
 In fact, the use of stimulants is a growing issue among young adults.
 Studies show that the lifetime prevalence of stimulant use is between 6.9 to 14% for university students across the U.S. (Hershner & Chervin, 2014).

 The explosion in the use of devices also contributes to why people are sleeping less.
 According to the 2011 Sleep in America Poll, those from Generation Y, or adults who are 19 to 29 years old, are heavy users of technology before going to bed.
 Poll data shows that 67% of them use cell phones, 60% use computers, 43% use music devices, and 18% play video games.
 However, frequent use of technology exposes users to light that suppresses one’s melatonin levels, which in turn delays sleep onset (Hershner & Chervin, 2014).